Spiking Neural Networks Need High Frequency Information: Analysis of High-Frequency Information in Spiking Transformers

 \section{Analysis of High-Frequency Information in Spiking Transformers}

 To validate our approach, we conduct experiments across three static and two neuromorphic datasets.
 In this section, we first provide the detailed experimental setup used to obtain the results presented in our paper.
 We then perform additional analysis on the importance of high-frequency information in Spiking Transformers.
-The complete codebase and more comprehensive parameter settings will be made available upon acceptance.
+For complete parameter configurations, please refer to our public code repository at \href{https://github.com/bic-L/MaxFormer}{https://github.com/bic-L/MaxFormer}.